 The Sacred Geometry Used in the Structures

 Certain naturally occurring shapes and forms are mysteriously pleasing to the human eye.
-Examples are the graceful swirl of a nautilus shell, the crystalline structures of the mineral kingdom and the remarkable patterns found in snowflakes and flowers.
+Examples are the graceful swirl of a nautilus shell, the crystalline structures of the mineral kingdom, and the remarkable patterns found in snowflakes and flowers.
 However, it is not only the subject matter of these forms that captures our attention.
-Equally important are the proportional arrangements of the individual parts comprising the total form.
-The same is true with different forms of art such, a good example being classical painting.
-In Europe during Medieval and Renaissance times a number of painters are known to have laid out the initial design of their paintings according to particular geometric formulas.
+Equally important are the proportional arrangements of the individual parts comprising the total structure.
+The same is true with different art forms, a good example being classical painting.
+In Europe, during Medieval and Renaissance times, several painters laid out their paintings' initial designs according to particular geometric formulas.
 Sculptors and painters in the Islamic world did the same.
 The positioning of elements within the frame of a painting was considered as important as the subject matter itself.
-European classical painters are said to have inherited these positioning formulas from the mystery schools of the Greeks and Arabs who in turn had gotten them from the ancient Egyptians.
+European classical painters are said to have inherited these positioning formulas from the mystery schools of the Greeks and Arabs, who had gotten them from the ancient Egyptians.
 But where did the Egyptians get this knowledge?

 The Egyptians and other cultures of antiquity derived these geometric formulas by keen observation of the natural world.
 We call this branch of knowledge sacred geometry and find its influence not only in painting but also in certain styles of religious architecture.
 Paul Devereux discusses this subject: